denoland/std/info/test-format.md

   one.
 - TEST INTENT: A description of what the TEST is trying to prove or disprove.
 - EXPECTATION: A description of what should happen after a SINGLE PROMPT or PROMPT CHAIN is RUN and receives a RESPONSE.
 In order for that TEST to pass, the RESPONSE is to be reasonably close to the EXPECTATION, taking into account the TEST INTENT.
 - SINGLE PROMPT: One PROMPT used in a TEST.
-A SINGLE PROMPT has an EXPECATION as to the result of running that SINGLE PROMPT against the TARGET.
+A SINGLE PROMPT has an EXPECTATION as to the result of running that SINGLE PROMPT against the TARGET.
 - PROMPT CHAIN: A list of SINGLE PROMPTS which are, in the sequence they're given, carried out one after the other against a TARGET.
 PROMPT CHAINS are only ever compared to their EXPECTATION after the last SINGLE PROMPT in the PROMPT CHAIN receives a RESPONSE.
 - TARGET: the AGENT against which the TESTS are run.
 TARGETS are to carry out the ACTIONS detailed in the TESTS.
 The path to a TARGET must always be in the folder "/agents/".